 - Content is now available in two language pathways: the Language Revival pathway for students with no prior learning, and the First Language pathway for students who use the language at home.
 It is the first time in the NSW Curriculum, that students whose first language is an Aboriginal Language or Torres Strait Islander Language, will have the opportunity to continue their language learning at school.

 - Students develop communication skills in an Aboriginal Language and understand the relationships between language, Country and culture.

 - Students learn about how languages are built, and techniques used by Aboriginal Language communities to do this.

 - Students learn about how Aboriginal languages are being revived, maintained, and strengthened.

-New evidence-based support materials and resources are available on the Digital Curriculum to assist schools and teachers to
+- New evidence-based support materials and resources are available on the Digital Curriculum to assist schools and teachers to implement the syllabus.

 For more details about the NSW Curriculum reform, visit curriculum.nsw.edu.au.